jupyterlite/jupyterlite-sphinx/docs/configuration.md

 ## Additional CLI arguments for `jupyter lite build`

-You can pass additional arguments to the `jupyter lite build` command by passing a dictionary of arguments to the `jupyterlite_build_command_args` configuration option, without the hyphens prepended to the keys.
+You can pass additional arguments to the `jupyter lite build` command by passing a dictionary of arguments to the `jupyterlite_build_command_options` configuration option, without the hyphens prepended to the keys.
 Here's an example:

 ```python
 jupyterlite_build_command_options = {